microsoft/PyCodeGPT/apicoder/CodeGenAPI/README.md

 2、Preparation of pre-trained models

-Download the pre-trained checkpoint (e.g., `CodeGenAPI-110M`) from Google Drive and place it in the corresponding folder (e.g., `CodeGenAPI/models/CodeGenAPI-110M`).
+Download the pre-trained checkpoint (e.g., `CodeGenAPI-110M`) from [our released page](https://github.com/microsoft/PyCodeGPT/releases/download/Private-Library/CodeGenAPI-350M-mono.zip) and place it in the corresponding folder (e.g., `CodeGenAPI/models/CodeGenAPI-110M`).

 3、Updating the scripts according to your local path